gregbayer/basicblackjack/README.md

 BasicBlackJack is a simple, console-based BlackJack implementation that is designed to be an example of good production code.
 It has been designed with extensibility in mind.

 Beyond all that, it might even be fun!
-Please send all 1% of all chips bet to me via Paypal.  :)
+Please send 1% of all chips bet to me via Paypal.  :)

 # Getting started